waucka/secretshare/README.md

 Build on a machine with the same CPU architecture as the one you'll be deploying to.

 1. Run `go get github.com/waucka/secretshare`.
 Ignore any "no buildable Go source files" warnings.
-2. Run `cd $GOPATH/src/github.com/waucka/secretshare`
+2. Run `cd $GOPATH/src/github.com/waucka/secretshare && go get ...`.
+You'll get some errors from the `go get` command, but they're most likely harmless.
 3. Run `./setup.sh`.
 This sets up your config files and environment for building (or developing) secretshare.
 It also creates or configures the S3 bucket and AWS credentials that secretshare will use.
 It outputs a `secretshare config` command that you'll need to give to your users; __save this!__
-4. Run `go get`.
-Ignore any "no buildable Go source files" warnings.
 5. Run `make`, and it should build secretshare and secretshare-server.
 You can also run `make linux`, `make osx`, or `make windows` to only build binaries for the platform of your choice.
 Binaries will be in `build/$OS-$ARCH/`.  `$ARCH` can only be `amd64` right now.
 6. Copy `secretshare-server` to `/usr/local/bin` on the target server.
 Copy `secretshare-server.json` to `/etc/secretshare-server.json` on the same server.
+Make sure it's readable only by the user that `secretshare-server` is going to run as.
 7. Configure secretshare-server to start on boot, run as an unprivileged user, and restart if it crashes.

 You should also put HTTPS in front of `secretshare-server`.
 See [the nginx documentation](https://www.nginx.com/resources/admin-guide/nginx-tcp-ssl-upstreams/) for a walkthrough of putting an HTTPS-enabled proxy in front of an application.